budavariam/show-code-examples/README.md

 At first I only needed to use it in one presentation, but I plan on using it in more presentations later on.
 That's why I extracted this logic into this repository and module.

+## Browser support

+I've created this tool for personal use, and I only used it from desktop Chrome.

+If you miss a feature, send an issue.
+In the meantime you can override css and PRs are welcome.

 ## Getting started

 ```bash